godiagonal/wauv/README.md

 ## Create an animation class
 Please use [CircleVisualiser.js](javascript/animation/CircleVisualiser.js) as an reference and guideline for constructing your own animation classes.

 Your animation class should focus solely on one task; rendering graphics based on audio data.
 How you want to visualise the music is up to you!
-The audio is streamed from SoundCloud and turned into quantitative data through an audio analyser class ([SoundCloudAudioAnalyser.js](javascript/SoundCloudAudioAnalyser.js), API reference below).
+The audio is streamed from SoundCloud and turned into quantitative data through an audio analyser class; [SoundCloudAudioAnalyser.js](javascript/SoundCloudAudioAnalyser.js), API reference below.

 Currently the following libraries are included and at your disposal:
 * three.js (3D rendering)
 * raphael.js (simplified svg rendering)
 * chroma.js (easy handling of colors and color scales)

+If you want to add another library please let us know.
 You can also use data supplied from the SoundCloud API, such as track comments.
-If you want to add another library please let us know.

 ### Requirements
 The following requirements have to be met for your animation class to work correctly: